tttapa/Control-Surface/doxygen/pages/MIDI-over-USB.md

 # MIDI over USB
 There are some differences in MIDI over USB implementation between different types of Arduino-compatible boards.
+This page provides an overview and some board recommendations if you're planning to build an Arduino MIDI device with MIDI over USB support.

 ## Arduino boards with native USB support
 _Arduino Due, Arduino Zero, Arduino Leonardo, Arduino Micro, Arduino LilyPad USB ..._